-ACTION ITEMS IMPLEMENTATION TIME FRAME KEY ENTITY PARTNERS PROJECT TYPE POTENTIAL FUNDING SOURCES LU-1 LU-1 Conduct Small Area Plans for the identified Opportunity Areas Conduct small area plans for the identified Opportunity Areas.
+ACTION ITEMS IMPLEMENTATION TIME FRAME KEY ENTITY PARTNERS ACTION TYPE POTENTIAL FUNDING SOURCES LU-1 Conduct Small Area Plans for the identified Opportunity Areas Conduct small area plans for the identified Opportunity Areas.
 The plans may include recommendations for economic development incentives, land use, wayfinding and branding, streetscape, connectivity, and infrastructure improvements as needed.
-These plans should be created in partnership with the City, land and business owners, adjacent property owners, and other stakeholders.
-PD H-GAC Plan/Study H-GAC Livable Centers Program LU-2 Project/ Action City Budget LU-3 Implement recommended strategies for the Broadway Opportunity Area Implement and prioritize strategies recommended for the Broadway Opportunity Area to realize the vision for the area. ٠ PD Project/ Action City Budget LU-4 Implement recommended strategies for the Entertainment District Opportunity Area Implement and prioritize strategies recommended for the Entertainment Opportunity Area to realize the vision for the area. ٠ PD Project/ Action City Budget LU-5 Implement recommended strategies for the Airport District Opportunity Area Implement and prioritize strategies recommended for the Airport Opportunity Area to realize the vision for the area. •• PD Project/ Action City Budget
+These plans should be created in partnership with the City, land and business owners, adjacent property owners, and other stakeholders. •••• PD H-GAC Plan/Study H-GAC Livable Centers Program LU-2 Implement recommended strategies for the Bay Area Boulevard Opportunity Area Implement and prioritize strategies recommended for the Bay Area Boulevard Opportunity Area to realize the vision for the area. ••• PD - Project/ Action City Budget LU-3 Implement recommended strategies for the Broadway Opportunity Area Implement and prioritize strategies recommended for the Broadway Opportunity Area to realize the vision for the area. ea PD Project/ Action City Budget LU-4 Implement recommended strategies for the Entertainment District Opportunity Area Implement and prioritize strategies recommended for the Entertainment Opportunity Area to realize the vision for the area. • PD - Project/ Action City Budget LU-5 Implement recommended strategies for the Airport District Opportunity Area Implement and prioritize strategies recommended for the Airport Opportunity Area to realize the vision for the area. •• PD Project/ Action City Budget